Guard members take the lead on first sortie

 |0

-This work, Guard members take the lead on first sortie [Image 4 of 4], by Charles Haymond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guard members take the lead on first sortie, by Charles Haymond, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.